computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/CallForParticipation.md

 Submissions may be made in one of two ways:

 - __E-Mail__:
-  1. Write your submission in a a MS Word or plain text document.
+  1. Write your submission in a a MS Word, rich text or plain text document.
 See the submission template for [Curriculum](curricula/CurriculumModelTemplate.md) or [Challenges](challenges/ChallengesTemplate.md).
   1. E-mail <davisj@whitman.edu> with a zip file containing your submission and any images or other supporting files.
-The Program Committee will translate your submission into a GitHub Pull Request to add it to the repository.
+The Program Committee will add your submission to the repository.
   1. If you wish to make more than one submission, please submit a separate zip file for each submission.

-- __GitHub Pull Request__:
+- __GitHub Pull Request__: If you are comfortable with git and GitHub submissions may be made via GitHub pull requests.
     1. Fork the Computing in the Liberal Arts [SICSE2020 Pre-Symposium Event Repository](https://github.com/computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event).
     1. Create a branch for your submission.
     1. Add a sub-directory for your submission to the appropriate directory (_curricula_ or _challenges_).
     1. Populate your sub-directory with the materials for your submission.
 Please use a file named `index.md` for the text of your submission and copy any images or other supporting materials into your sub-directory.
 Pattern your text on the [Curriculum](curricula/CurriculumModelTemplate.md) or the [Challenges](challenges/ChallengesTemplate.md) template.
-    1. Create a Pull Request for your branch.
+    1. Create a pull request for your branch.
+    1. If you wish to make more than one submission, please create a separate pull request for each submission.

 Those interested in attending without submission should simply simply send an e-mail to <davisj@whitman.edu>  expressing your interest in participating in the event.